 Naturally wanting to be part of the crowd, I accepted when someone offered me a cigarette.
 It made me a bit light-headed at first, but the taste wasn’t bad, so I had another and another after that.
 Thus, an addiction was born.

 By the time I was 14, it was 3 to 4 packs a week.
-I got caught smoking on the school grounds, (not allowed), so my mother was contacted.
+I got caught smoking on the school grounds, (strictly forbidden), so my mother was contacted.
 She tried a little reverse psychology, by putting an ashtray in my room.
 “We know you smoke and prefer that you do it at home”, she said.

 Any guesses what happened after that?
-My consumption increased to a carton a week, within a couple more years.
+My consumption increased to a carton a week, (that’s 200 cigarettes!) within a couple more years.
 It stayed that way for decades.

 I discovered some ways to cope, which were originally published on Nov.
 17, 2009.
 It’s New Year’s Resolution time, so hopefully, they will benefit someone again.
 If I could do it, anyone can!